Fun with shear operations and SVD – V – matrices of sheared n-dimensional ellipsoids

 \]

-The T at the formulas for the vectors symbolizes a transposition operation.
+As usual, the T at the formulas for the vectors symbolizes a transposition operation.

 Note that the vector components given above are not normalized.
 This is important for performing numerical checks as Numpy and linear algebra programs would typically give you normalized eigenvectors with a length = 1.
 But you can easily compensate for this by working with